Inspection outcome: Standards met

 The pharmacy gets its

 medicines from reputable sources.
-Pharmacy team members are helpful and give
+And pharmacy team members are helpful and

-people may not receive all the advice they need about the medicines they
+receive all the advice they need about the medicines they receive.
+And the

 Principle 5.
 Equipment and facilities